 From a methodological viewpoint, content analysis appears to be useful for analysing ordinary language and generating interesting insights.
-Thus, content analysis provides a method for analysing evidence that it naturally produced by organisations and their projects.
-More specifically, content analysis provides a method for analysing unstructured evidence (such as meeting minutes e.g. [39]), and this method complements the automated collection and analysis of quantitative evidence naturally produced by projects (e.g. [40-42]).
+Thus, content analysis provides a method for analysing evidence that is naturally produced by organisations and their projects.
+More specifically, content analysis provides a method for analysing unstructured evidence (such as meeting minutes e.g. [45]), and this method complements the automated collection and analysis of quantitative evidence naturally produced by projects (e.g. [46-48]).

 As noted in the earlier sections of this paper, there are some potentially significant difficulties with this method.
-Our experience from using content analysis suggests:
+Our experience from using content analysis suggests that:

-- That content analysis is demanding in terms of time and effort.
+- Content analysis is demanding in terms of time and effort.
 This is because it encourages a very intensive analysis.
-Content analysis is also rewarding, however, in the insights that it generates (or uncovers).
-Careful preparation, such as in one's research design, may reduce the workload.
-Also, the use of quantitative content analysis may help focus the qualitative analysis e.g. focus on words that occur frequently (excepting such words as 'a' and 'the'). - That there are difficulties in systematically identifying and categorising concepts or ideas expressed in the ordinary language of practitioners and researchers.
-This is partly due to the difficulties in understanding the 'true' meaning of a text (discussed earlier in section 2).
-Bromley, Holsti, Strauss, and Miles and Huberman all provide useful advice on the identification and classification of concepts and ideas. - That there are difficulties in organising, 'compressing' and comparing categories.
-Earlier, we argued that two strengths of language are that language is rich and complicated (as this allows the expression of rich and complicated ideas).
-There is, then, an inherent problem in simplifying and structuring this complexity and richness.
+Content analysis is also rewarding, however, in the insights that it generates. - There are difficulties in systematically identifying and categorising concepts or ideas expressed in the ordinary language of practitioners and researchers.
+This is partly due to the difficulties in understanding the 'true' meaning of a text.
+This was discussed earlier, in section 2. - There are difficulties in organising, 'compressing' and comparing categories.
+Earlier, we argued that two strengths of language are that it is rich and complicated, as this allows the expression of rich and complicated ideas.
+But these strengths introduce an inherent problem of simplifying and structuring the complexity and richness of the language.

-6 Conclusions
+6. Conclusions